[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 If Control is Necessary to Get Your Needs Met, Something Has Gone Wrong

 It’s fair to say that a few years ago, I was desperate for any semblance of a sense of control I could get my hands on.
-After years with my abuser, I’d felt so utterly out of control for so long that I just needed predictability and stability more than anything.
+After years of abuse, I’d felt out of control for so long that I needed predictability and stability above all.
 So, because that was the model I’d seen and emulated for so long, I thought the way to get those things was to place a lot of rules and restrictions on external relationships outside of my nesting partnership.

 The problem is that polyamory does not work like that.
 Neither does security.
-I still value stability and security in relationships highly, but those things come from having partners who value your relationship and honour their commitments to you, not partners who will capitulate to any arbitrary restrictions you set.
+I still value stability and security in relationships highly.
+But those things come from having partners who value your relationship and honour their commitments to you.
+They don’t come from partners who will capitulate to any arbitrary restrictions you set.

 Security comes from knowing and feeling deeply that your partners love and value you.
 It does not come from partners who will agree not to have sex with anyone else in the Reverse Pile Driver position[***] because that’s our position, damnit!
-And it certainly doesn’t come from being able to unilaterally force your partner to break up with someone else they love.
+And it certainly doesn’t come from unilaterally forcing your partner to break up with someone else they love.

 I never did the veto thing personally, but I’ve known a lot of people who do and have.
 It never leaves anything but pain and destruction in its wake.
-In fact, the most common outcome I’ve seen when a veto is slammed down is that the primary couple breaks up over it – maybe immediately, or maybe after months or years of the simmering resentment it causes.
+The most common outcome I’ve seen following a veto is that the primary couple breaks up over it.
+This may happen immediately, or may happen after months or years of the simmering resentment it causes.

 After coming out of an abusive relationship, and other dynamics that don’t rise to the level of abuse but were certainly neglectful and unkind, I had absolutely no idea how to go about getting my needs met in a relationship.
 Talking to those partners hadn’t worked.
 Begging them to please listen to me and give a damn about my feelings hadn’t worked.
 Eventually becoming unbalanced and hysterical and “crazy” because I felt so profoundly unheard and gaslit hadn’t worked.
 And no, trying to set rules hadn’t worked either.
 Nothing would have worked, because those partners did not love me and want to treat me well.